The download package includes RSLinx 3.74 , as well as FactoryTalk Services Platform 2.74 and FactoryTalk Activation 3.62.11.

-Let us know what you think by filling out the “leave a reply” form at the bottom of this page.
+Let us know what you think by filling out the “post a comment or question” link below.

 I also want to send out a special thanks to Mark E. for letting us know that v27 was now available to download – Thanks Mark!

 Shawn M Tierney

 If you found this content helpful, consider buying me a coffee here.

 - December 7 News: ABB, Sparkplug, Cybersecurity, Robots, Cobots, Omlox, Ethernet/IP & more (N151) - December 7, 2023

 - Auvesy-MDT Octoplant: Automated Backups, Disaster Recovery, and More (P182) - December 6, 2023